 Gaston Glock designed the Glock Model 17 in the early 80’s to be a contender as the Austrian army’s new 9mm service pistol.
 It wasn’t the first production gun to use a polymer frame (that honor belongs to the H&K VP70), nor was it the first pistol to use a striker-fired action.
 The Glock 17’s genius was in how it took those elements and combined them into a simple, easy-to-maintain gun that was both lightweight and accurate.

-The Model 19 was the third gun produced by Glock (the Model 18 is a version of the Model 17 designed for an Austrian counter-terrorism unit with an option for fully automatic fire).
+The Model 19 was the third gun Glock produced.
+(The Model 18 is a version of the Model 17 designed for an Austrian counter-terrorism unit with an option for fully automatic fire).
 It takes all the Glock 17’s functionality and features and shrinks them down slightly, making for a more compact gun that is easier to carry.

 What Are The Differences Between the Glock 17 and Glock 19?

-Over the years, Glock has updated the design of their pistols.
-They’ve added features like textured grips and finger grooves for a better grip, and interchangeable back straps for a better fit in your hand.
+Over the years, Glock updated the design of their pistols.
+They added features like textured grips and finger grooves for a better grip, as well as interchangeable back straps for a better fit in your hand.
 In the latest Gen 5 models, they’ve also changed the internal mechanism slightly.
 For our comparison, we looked at the Gen 4 Model 17 and Model 19.
-Both have proven to be consistent, reliable performers for civilians, military, and law enforcement alike.
+Both have proven to be consistent, reliable performers for civilians, military, and law enforcement.

 The height of the two pistols is also different.
 The Glock 17’s standard magazine holds 17 rounds, while the Glock 19’s standard magazine holds 15 rounds.
 At 5.47 inches, the Model 17 has a frame that is taller by just under half an inch than the Model 19’s 5.04 inches.
 The Model 17 weighs 32.3 ounces unloaded.
 The smaller Model 19 weighs 23.6 ounces.